kili-technology/kili-blogger-program/README.md

 # Frequently Asked Questions

 #### Before I start writing, are there any writing guidelines that I should follow?
-Yes, you must follow these article guidelines.
+Yes, you must follow these [writing guidelines](https://github.com/kili-technology/kili-blogger-program/blob/main/writing-guidelines.md).
 Articles that do not follow our guidelines will not be published in Kili.

 #### Where do I share my article?